elanmart/bnb/README.md

 # What's in this repo?

-See my blog post on [staying sane while doing ML](elanmart.github.io) for a brief description of how I handle my machine learning experiments.
+See my blog post on [staying sane while doing ML](https://elanmart.github.io/2018-02-02-staying-sane) for a brief description of how I handle my machine learning experiments.

 This repo contains code that I use for this exact purpose.

 It is not intended to be package that you can install and use reliably.
-This is more of a personal project.
-I'll be happy if you find at least part of it usefull.
+This is a personal project, but I'll be happy if you find at least part of it usefull.

 # Docs / Examples

-There is currently no docs, but see the [blog post](elanmart.github.io) for philosophy, and [example notebook](google.com) for some usage example.
+There is currently no docs, but see the [blog post](https://elanmart.github.io/2018-02-02-staying-sane) for philosophy, and [example notebook](https://github.com/elanmart/bnb/blob/master/examples/bnb-vis.ipynb) for some usage example.

 # Note

 * You'll probably be much better of by using [sacred](https://github.com/IDSIA/sacred).

-* This code needs a major refactor -- it was cut out from a larger project that was also handling job scheduling for my AWS workers (see [this repo](bob-full.com)).
+* This code needs a major refactor -- it was cut out from a larger project that was also handling job scheduling for my AWS workers (see [this repo](https://github.com/elanmart/bnb-full)).
 It therefore contains a lot of code that could be greatly simplified

 # Summary